Dry cask storage: Ukraine

 In Ukraine, a dry storage facility has been accepting spent fuel from the six-unit Zaporizhzhia Nuclear Power Plant (VVER-1000 reactors) since 2001, making it the longest-serving such facility in the former Soviet Union.
 The system was designed by the now-defunct Duke Engineering of the United States, with the storage casks being manufactured locally.

-Another project is underway with Holtec International (again of the USA) to build a dry spent fuel storage facility at the 1986-accident-infamous Chernobyl Nuclear Power Plant (RBMK-1000 reactors).
+Another project is underway with Holtec International (of the USA) to build a dry spent fuel storage facility at the 1986 accident Chernobyl Nuclear Power Plant (RBMK-1000 reactors).
 The project was initially started with Framatome (currently AREVA) of France, later suspended and terminated due to technical difficulties.
-Holtec was originally brought on board as a subcontractor to dehydrate the spent fuel, eventually taking over the entire project.
+Holtec was originally hired as a subcontractor to dehydrate the spent fuel, eventually taking over the entire project.